lelouch0204/political-bias-detection/proposal.md

 The current status of the models is that they have been fitted and their results visualized in 2D (and one attempt in 3D), which will be discussed below.
 The performance metrics have been calculated and are available in the computed_metrics DataFrame.
 Observations have been made regarding the visualizations, and the potential impact of hyperparameters on DBSCAN and Spectral Clustering performance has been discussed.

 ### Supervised
-#### Learning Method 1
+#### Learning Method 1: Multi-Layer Perceptron (MLP) with TF-IDF Features
-We are currently working on using the pre-processed TF-IDF vectors to do supervised learning.
+We used pre-processed TF-IDF vectors for this method of supervised learning.
 Our model architecture is a Shallow Neural Network with TF-IDF.
 Implementation: sklearn.neural_network.MLPClassifier with hidden layers (256, 128), Adam optimizer, early stopping.

 Architecture: